Six Flags Great Adventure: Rides, Shows, and Activities For The Whole Family

 Six Flags Great Adventure—What to know before you go

-Tickets are available starting for the day at $34.99, and if you’re planning to go multiple times throughout the season, there are season pass levels that include access to all parks.
-You can also add to your ticket with a Flash Pass—reservation access to the rides, so you don’t wait in line— purchase a One-Day Dining Deal to keep you fueled all day long, a parking pass, or document your day with a Picture Pass.
+Tickets are available starting at $55 for the day, and if you’re planning to go multiple times throughout the season, there are season pass levels that include access to all parks.
+You can also add to your ticket a Flash Pass—reservation access to the rides so you don’t wait in line—purchase a One-Day Dining Deal to keep you fueled all day long, a parking pass, or document your day with a Picture Pass.

 Visit Six Flags Great Adventure on their website, Facebook, and Instagram for more information.